1. Home

 Vaccines cannot cause COVID-19 because they do not contain the SRAS-CoV-2 virus, which is responsible for the disease.

-Vaccination may cause symptoms such as redness at the injection site.
+Vaccination may cause side effects such as redness at the injection site.
 Other problems may arise by chance and are unrelated to vaccination, such as a cold or gastroenteritis.

 Most reactions are mild and short-lived.
 Local reactions may occur up to 8 days after vaccination.
 They are most common after the second dose.
 For further information, please refer to the Vaccine information sheets for population This hyperlink will open in a new window..